About the TEF

 Participating higher education providers receive a gold, silver or bronze award reflecting the excellence of their teaching, learning environment and student outcomes.
 The awards cover undergraduate teaching.

-The government introduced the TEF in 2016 as a trial year, from which lessons will be learned for future years.
+The Government introduced the TEF in 2016 as a trial year, from which lessons were learned for future years.

 These results were published in June 2017.
 A provider’s TEF outcome may change subsequently.
 An update is available here.